yberreby/advent-of-code-7/README.md

 # advent-of-code-7
 A lexer, parser and interpreter for day 7 of the Advent of Code.

+## Benchmark
+It finds the answer to both parts of the challenge pretty quickly:

+    ../../target/release/aoc-7-compiler  0.00s user 0.00s system 75% cpu 0.003 total

+## The challenge

 The challenge was to compute the signal sent to a wire from a [set of instructions](https://github.com/yberreby/advent-of-code-7/blob/master/source.txt):

     This year, Santa brought little Bobby Tables a set of wires and